MissouriMRR/docs/subteams/simulation/installation/simulation_install_windows.md

 ### Configuration File Setup

 After cloning our repository, navigate to the `\scripts\` directory within it.
 In that directory, run `.\setup.ps1`.
-(If this command results in an error that mentions Execution Policy, follow [these steps](#incompatible-execution-policy).)
+(If this command results in an error that mentions Execution Policy, follow [these steps](#incompatible-execution-policy), then try again).
 This command will create two files: `\scripts\server-config.json` and `\scripts\airsim-settings.json`.
 Open `server-config.json` in a text editor of your choice and do the following:
 1. replace `mav_sdk_server_path` with the absolute path to the `\bin` directory located in your MavSDK server install (the zip you downloaded previously)
 2. replace `px4_path` with the absolute path of your PX4 directory (default is `C:\PX4\`)
 3. `drone_port` should ideally be correct already; if you encounter any issues with connecting to the virtual drone at later steps, check the [debugging page](/docs/simulation/environment-debug/windows)